beakbahama/log/docs/time-is-freedom.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
-- **2024-09-25**: Added one exclamation point, updated intro section, updated GI overview, and removed sections to help streamline document
+- **2024-09-25**: Added one exclamation point, updated intro section, updated GI overview, and shortened the steps
 - **2024-09-16**: Added section explaining use of the word 'manifesto', added section titled *Addressing the Elephant in the Room*, added section *On Those You May Currently Hate, Despise, Or Otherwise*, and added additonal resources
 - **2024-09-13**: Added *A Personal Note*, added alternate titles
 - **2024-08-30**: Combined sections, added a list of things covered by the GI